DanielHulse/ngrx-await-actions/README.md

 # NgrxAwaitActions

-Test project to illustrate method of awaiting multiple actions before dispatching a completion actions
+Test project to illustrate method of awaiting multiple actions before dispatching a completion action